“So they drank and were merry with him.”

 Glory be to the Father, and to the Son, and to the Holy Spirit.

 As it was in the beginning, is now and will be forever.
 Amen.

 Joseph Shows Favor

-2. Israel relents in letting Benjamin go.
+3. Israel relents in letting Benjamin go.
 What else does he send to win the favor of the ruler of Egypt?
 How does a Patriarch win the favor of a ruler?
-Of God?
+Of God

 4. This is the second occasion of Joseph weeping.
 How do you regard Joseph’s weeping?
 How has he hidden it?
 How do you regard another man’s weeping?
 How do you regard your own?

-5. The last verse reads, “So they drank and were merry with him.”
+5. In some translations, the last verse reads, “So they drank and were merry with him.”
 How are drinking and merriment represented in the Bible?
-On what occasions are you “merry”?
 When does your family experience you “merry”?
-Are your drinking and merriment ever part of your faith?
+How can you make drinking and merriment a part of your faith?

 Choose a resolution for this week from the suggestions below or make your own.
 Tap on a resolution to email it to yourself: